julijan/structured/README.md

 }
 ```

-The only change is we added `exportFields = ['betterNumber'];`, that's all there is to it, better number is now available to component's client side code, again, any type of data can be exported and type of data is preserved in the process.
+The only change is we added `exportFields = ['betterNumber'] as const;`, that's all there is to it, better number is now available to component's client side part, again, any type of data can be exported and type of data is preserved in the process.

 **What about passing data from children to parent?**\
 This concept is wrong to start with, if we want a component to be independent, it should not assume it's parent to exist, or behave in any specific way.
 That being said, components can access each other, and communicate, even from child to parent (only in client side code).